Division of Public Affairs

 The title is conferred upon a full-time faculty member, regardless of rank or school, for the development of significant new knowledge from research or exemplary innovations in teaching.
 The announcement is made at the Spring Faculty Assembly.

-The recipient carries for one year the title Joe B. Watt Distinguished University Professor and receives a $2,500 cash award and an engraved silver tray.
+The recipient carries for one year the title Joe B. Wyatt Distinguished University Professor and receives a $2,500 cash award and an engraved silver tray.
 Members of the Faculty are invited to submit nominations to the Faculty Senate.
 The Faculty Senate Consultative Committee reviews the nominations and makes recommendations to the Provost.
 Final selection is made by the Chancellor in consultation with the Provost.

 - 2001 Douglas Fuchs (Special Education) and Lynn S. Fuchs (Special Education)